pewresearch/django_commander/README.md

 #### Accessing Commands Directly

-Django Commander also lets you access your commands directly.
+Django Commander also lets you access your commands directly (instead of via the CLI).
 It automatically scans every Django app you have installed, and extracts all of the command classes into a single dictionary, found in `django_commander.commands.commands`.
 You can import this from any app in your project, and run the commands manually, if you so choose: